Bullock County Courthouse Historic District

-The Bullock County Courthouse Historic District is a 25.1 acre historic district in Union Springs, Alabama which was listed on the National Register of Historic Places in 1976.
+The Bullock County Courthouse Historic District is a 25.1 acre historic district in Union Springs, Alabama, United States, which was listed on the National Register of Historic Places in 1976.

 It includes the Bullock County Courthouse, a city hall, a Carnegie library, and a First Baptist Church among its 46 contributing buildings.

 The courthouse, built in 1871, is Second Empire in style.